Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Introductory remarks

-While at first glance this may resemble traditional approaches to pricing, the methodology is actually quite different to that discussed elsewhere, both from a philosophical and technical perspective.
-In all the aforementioned works, in fact, the control mechanism is obtained using economic transactions in the form of \emph{dynamic toll pricing}; what we propose is a form of \emph{dynamic deposit pricing}: we explicitly price the {\em risk of not using an asset correctly}, rather than {\em access to the asset}, and we provide a rigorous methodology to design personalised interventions supporting aggregated regulation constraints.
-In this context the specific contributions of this paper are to: (i) present a control system for stochastic agents, enabled by the use of DLTs, to enforce a desired level of compliance to social contracts in a fair manner; and (ii) present a theoretical analysis that establishes the stochastic convergence of the proposed control system.
+As we have mentioned, there are strong similarities between our work and transactive control.
+While this is true, our contribution differs from this prior work in this area in a number of ways.
+First, our proposal is a form of \emph{dynamic deposit pricing}: we explicitly price the {\em risk of not using an asset correctly}, rather than pricing the {\em cost of access to the asset}.
+Second, the overall feedback strategy is based on a form of personalised nudging of agents that is akin to {\em polluter pays} type pricing models.
+In this specific context the contributions of this paper are to: (i) present a control system for stochastic agents, enabled by the use of DLTs (Digital Ledger Technologies), to achieve a desired level of compliance in social contracts; and (ii) present a theoretical analysis that establishes the stochastic convergence of the proposed control system.}